Velaha/Scala/week_4/README.md

   }
 }

-This endpoint wait for two parameters in queryString : `Field` and `value`.
-Those parameters are the search criterias.
+This endpoint expects two parameters in queryString : `field` and `value`.
+These parameters are the search criterias.
 Field : contains the field on the search will be run, Value : contains the information that we are searching

-- Implementation must be done in ContactService class.
+- Implementation must be done in `ContactService` class.
-- Implentation must rely on ConctactRepository class.
+- Implentation must rely on `ConctactRepository` class.
-- No strict constraints is required here, you have to code  efficient solution based on type system
+- No strict constraints is required here, you have to code efficient solution based on the type system